Hebe (1804 ship): Career

 Hebe first appeared in Lloyd's Register (LR) in 1804.

 In February 1804 she escorted seven whalers from Leith, bound for Davis Strait and the British northern whale fishery.
 One was Rattler.

 From August 1807 Hebe formed part of Admiral Gambier's inshore squadron for the second battle of Copenhagen.
 On 23 August, Hebe was part of the advance squadron, which took up position near the entrance to the harbour.
 An engagement of four hours ensued between the squadron and the Danes, who marshaled the Crown Battery, floating batteries, three praams of 20 guns each, some 30 gunboats, and block ships.
 The shallowness of the water prevent the Royal Navy from bringing in any large ships to support the advance squadron of brigs, sloops, and ketches.
 Eventually the British withdrew.

 Fate

 Hebe was captured in 1814.
 In March the American privateer Surprize captured Hebe, of Leith, which had been carrying naval stores from Halifax, Nova Scotia to Bermuda.
-Hebe arrived at North Carolina.
-LR for 1815 carried the annotation "captured" beneath her name.